Go Baguio! Your Complete Guide to Baguio City, Philippines

 • To Session Road, no!

-4. On Foot - Ahh.
-This is my preferred mode of exploration.
+4. On Foot - Ahh, this is my preferred mode of exploration!
 But not COMPLETELY on foot, of course.
 I park the car some place convenient, then explore on foot.
-Usually, I take my dogs with me (the huskies love the exercise).
+I would take my dogs with me (the huskies love the exercise).
 You will see folks strolling in our beautiful Parks & Gardens.
 It is most romantic and a healthy way to go.

 You can try my favorite combo: